janikvonrotz/janikvonrotz.ch/content/post/2020-01/29-apollo-graphql-server-and-client-sorting.md

  - /images/metal network.jpg
 ---

 GraphQl is not opinionated about sorting and pagination.
-It is up to you to implement a the sorting for your query.
+It is up to you to implement the sorting for your query.
 I've seen various approaches doing that, but none seemed elegant.
 After compiling a few blog posts and tutorials I came up with the following solution.
 <!--more-->

 We want to make a selected query sortable.
 Therefore we add an optional parameter to the query in the schema.
 The parameter is a custom input type.
 It consists of a field name and a sort order.
 The field property is a string and the order property is an enum.
 Order is either ascending or descending.